top of page

 Digital Health and Telemedicine

-Digital Health and Telemedicine encompasses a wide range of applications, and refers to the use of technology to diagnose, treat, monitor, and prevent disease.
+Digital Health and Telemedicine encompasses a wide range of applications, and refers to the use of technology for medical education, to diagnose, treat, monitor, and prevent disease.

 APLAR Special Interest Group